 - encouraging lawyers to develop a deeper understanding at the intersection of data privacy, technology (ab)use, and international copyright;

-- engaging in the discussion around open source software supply chain security as a community issue.
+- engaging in the discussion around open source software supply chain security as a community-wide issue.

 Our society is, once again, grappling with the realization that technology is not neutral: like any tool, software can be used for both good and evil, to uplift or to oppress.
 In 2015 I was confronted with this, called on to brief a foreign military on my open source contributions, it became clear they were using software I had built in ways I did not support.

-I appreciate the debate on ethical source licenses, and believe this comes from our reflexive care for the impact our work has on society, though I do not believe licenses are the right tool for this.
-We need better laws regulating the civil and military use of certain technologies, and for more lawyers to become educated in technology and its impact on privacy and civil rights.
+I appreciate the debate on ethical source licenses, and believe this comes from our great care for the impact our work has on society.
+Though I do not believe licenses are the right tool for this today, I appreciate the discussions and look forward to learning more about the tools available.
+I believe we need better laws regulating the civil and military use of certain technologies, for more lawyers and policy-makers to become educated on technology, and especially its impact on privacy and civil rights.

-With the current spotlight on the (ab)uses of Facial Recognition Technology, which have already resulted in calls to ban FRT in the House and in some states, I believe this will continue to be an important, and emotionally-charged, conversation, in the years ahead.
+With spotlights on the abuses of machine learning and Facial Recognition Technology, which have already resulted in calls to ban FRT in the House and in some states, on social media and algorithmic bias, and on the principle of digital sovereignty, I believe that the ethical use of open source will continue to be an important, and emotionally-charged, conversation, in the years ahead.